SlipperyPete/tepe/README.md

 ##Features

-- view folders/files on your remote server
+- View folders & files on your remote server
 - edit,delete files and create new ones
 - delete/create folders on your remote server
 - a nice autocomplete (thanks to https://github.com/ajaxorg/ace/pull/1189)

 ##Usage

-Self hosting is strongly adviced, still you can start a SFTP connection and start to use from http://editor.diki.io.
+Self hosting is strongly advised, however you can still start an SFTP connection and start to use the program from http://editor.diki.io.
-Promise nothing kept about your connection and session,
+We promise nothing is kept about your connection and session,

 ##TODO